 Is a packaged release of the model available on a software repository (e.g. a Python Package Index, Homebrew)?

 Is an API available that provides unrestricted access to the model (other than security and CDN restrictions)?
+If applicable, this entry also collects information on the use and availability of meta prompts.

 Licenses